Learn about free on-demand learning

 What is the major comorbidity associated with JIA?

 Uveitis develops in about 10% of JIA patients.
 It is known as a silent, chronic uveitis, which means that patients do not typically have symptoms suggesting inflammation.
 It is only picked up by an ophthalmologist’s slit-lamp exam.
 Significant risk factors for its development include ANA-positivity, female sex, young age, and recent development of disease.
-Those highest-risk patients should be seen every 3 months by an ophthalmologist.
+Those highest-risk patients should be seen every three months by an ophthalmologist.
 Uveitis is rare is systemic JIA and RF+positive patients.
 Patients with enthesitis-related arthritis get acute uveitis, which manifests as a red, painful, photophobic eye.

 What might you be worried about if a patient with systemic JIA comes to the ED with fevers, altered mental status, transaminitis, and pancytopenia?